scollinspt/website/content/authors/admin/_index.md

 email: ""
 ---

-Sean Collins is a Professor of Physical Therapy with a teaching emphasis on clinical inquiry and reasoning.
-He was the founding chair and program director of the Plymouth State University DPT program but relinquished administrative duties in 2020 in order to focus on teaching and scholarship.
-His research interests are in stress physiology, particularly elucidating Selye's concept of *adaptation energy* based on an understanding of biological information, physiological stratification and Karasek's conception of ordering capacity.
+Professor of Physical Therapy with a teaching emphasis on clinical inquiry and reasoning.
+Founded and directed the Plymouth State University DPT program but relinquished administrative duties in 2020 in order to focus on teaching and scholarship.
+Research interests are in stress physiology, particularly elucidating Selye's concept of *adaptation energy* based on an understanding of biological information, physiological stratification and Karasek's conception of ordering capacity.